DragonDominik/pixel-splash/README.md

 ## About

-This is a small projekt made purely out of fun, just a straightforward pixel art drawing experience in the browser.
+This is a small project was made purely out of fun, just a straightforward pixel art drawing experience in the browser.